 What type of lens is best for mountain biking?

 Leave your sunnies with glass lenses at the trailhead.
 We love a good set of Ray-Bans or other fashion-focused shades, however, if they have a glass lens, you're putting your eyesight in danger.
 At the risk of flogging a dead horse, the primary duty of eyewear on the trail is to protect your eyes, so when that pebble your riding mate kicks up hits the glass sitting in front of your peepers at 60kph, what do you think is going to happen?
-Instead, look for sunnies with polycarbonate lenses or similar impact-rated material that won't shatter into your eye.
+Instead, go for sunnies with polycarbonate lenses or similar impact-rated material that won't shatter into your eye.

 Also, look for some type of hydrophobic coating at the very least on the outside of the lens.
-When moisture and oil come into contact with your glasses, whether it be from a stream crossing or sunscreen infused sweat dripping out of your helmet, a lens with this coating will bead and run off instead of smearing and obstructing your vision.
+When moisture and oil come into contact with your glasses, whether it be from a stream crossing or sweat dripping out of your helmet, a lens with this coating will bead and run off instead of smearing and obstructing your vision.

 It's also worth looking for a bit of venting in the lenses to prevent them from fogging as you slog up a steep fire road.